ericayto/PANARCHY/README.md

 ### Phase 4 – Immersive Web Interface

 **Status:** ✅ Complete.
-The new Web UI streams every tick over SSE, renders an animated orbital canvas, live KPI tiles, alert feed, and per-region pixel matrices that visualize employment, shortages, and credit stress inside a modern dark theme.
+The new dashboard always boots with the sim, rendering a neon pixel island/city with animated houses, moving cars, hover-rich KPIs, and a cinematic terminal log panel with typing effects.
+A timeline scrubber + speed controls let you replay or fast-forward every tick deterministically.

-* `cargo run -- --web` boots the web server + simulation loop.
+* `cargo run` boots the simulation + Axum server automatically.
-* Live metrics, alerts, and pixel art update deterministically with each tick.
-* Designed for MacBook-friendly observability with zero extra tooling.
+* Pixel city, cars, and icons visualize population, shortages, and stress in real time.
+* Timeline slider + ± speed buttons let you scrub, pause, and replay the full history.
+* Terminal logs type out subsystem alerts to keep the vibe hacker-friendly.

 ### Phase 5 – AI Agents (Local & Remote)